-|Admission to College/School||Advanced Standing I Entrants||Advanced Standing II Entrants|
+|First-year Entrants||Advanced Standing I Entrants||Advanced Standing II Entrants|

-|Free Electives||Remainder to fulfill the credit requirement for graduation, if necessary||Remainder to fulfill the credit requirement for graduation, if necessary||Remainder to fulfill the credit requirement for graduation, if necessary|
+|Free Electives||Remainder to fulfil the credit requirements for graduation, if necessary||Remainder to fulfil the credit requirements for graduation, if necessary||Remainder to fulfil the credit requirements for graduation, if necessary|

-|Minimum credit units for graduation||120 credits, depending on major||90 credits, depending on major||60 credits, depending on major|
+|Minimum Credit Units for Graduation||120 credit units, depending on major||90 credit units, depending on major||60 credit units, depending on major|

 |Maximum Credit Units for Graduation||144 credit units||114 credit units||84 credit units|

 Please click Degree Requirements to read more about the requirements for each component and details of the majors/minors/courses offered.

 For the curriculum structure of the Bachelor of Veterinary Medicine programme, please click here.